-We believe In: Treating EVERY individual with dignity and seeing them as inherently valuable because they were made in His image.
+We believe In: Treating EVERY individual with dignity and seeing them as inherently valuable.

 We Believe In: Providing safe and loving environment that promotes spiritual and personal growth and an opportunity to learn and have success.